 Beetroot also has powerful antioxidant properties, lowers cholesterol, stabilizes blood sugar, detoxifies the liver, gives protection against Cancer, boosts digestive health, and improves stamina.

-Cancer protection comes in the form of betacyanin - this has been found to slow the growth of tumours by 12.5% in prostate and breast cancers.
-However the study that concluded this only studied betacynin on it's own, and it is assumed that other properties of the beetroot won't interfere with it's action.
+Cancer protection comes in the form of betacyanin - this has been found to slow the growth of tumors by 12.5% in prostate and breast cancers.
+However, the study that concluded this only studied betacyanin on its own, and it is assumed that other properties of the beetroot won't interfere with its action.

 Fresh, Cooked, Juiced!